chen3feng/android-backup/README.md

 The process of incremental pull:

-- Use the `adb shell find` command to scan the directory to be backed up on the phone, obtain a list of basic directory and file information, and compare it with the files in the local target directory.
+- Use the `adb shell find` command to scan the directory to be backed up on the device, obtain a list of basic directory and file information, and compare it with the files in the local target directory.
 - For directories that do not exist locally, use `adb pull <remote_directory> <local_directory>` to pull them directly.
 - For existing files, compare the timestamps and file sizes.
 If they differ, use adb pull to pull them locally.